 There’s no way to prevent meatal stenosis that’s present at birth.

 Choosing to leave the penis uncircumcised would eliminate most cases of meatal stenosis.
-Not circumcising may slightly raise the risks of other health problems such as urinary tract infections in infant boys, some sexually transmitted diseases in men and penile cancer (which is very rare and is preventable by routine vaccinations).
+Not circumcising may slightly raise the risks of other health problems such as urinary tract infections in infants, and, in adults, some sexually transmitted infections and penile cancer (which is very rare and is preventable by routine vaccinations).